daun/swup-scroll-plugin/readme.md

 ```

 ## Options
+### animateScrollBetweenPages
+`animateScrollBetweenPages` defines whether the scroll animation is enabled between page visits or swup simply sets the scroll without animation instead.

+### animateScrollOnSamePage
+`animateScrollOnSamePage` defines whether the scroll animation is enabled for anchor scrolls on the same page or swup simply sets the scroll without animation instead.

 ### doScrollingRightAway
 `doScrollingRightAway` defines if swup is supposed to wait for the replace of the page to scroll to the top.

-### animateScroll
-`animateScroll` defines whether the scroll animation is enabled or swup simply sets the scroll without animation instead.
+Only makes a difference if `animateScrollBetweenPages` is `true`.

 ### scrollFriction and scrollAcceleration
 Animation of scroll is adjustable with options `scrollFriction` and `scrollAcceleration`.